Recoskie/JDasm/docs/Machine.md

 <br />

 However, in 64-bit mode, it is 32 in length by default.
 The register that is used as the memory location becomes 64 in length.<br />
-In 32 bit code or 32-bit mode, the register RDI in the address would be EDI as 32 in length.
+In 32-bit code or 32-bit mode, the register RDI in the address would be EDI as 32 in length.

 <br />

-48 hex is used before the operation code 03 to make it 64 bit in size.
+48 hex is used before the operation code 03 to make it 64-bit in size.
 Lastly, 66 hex is used before operation code 03 to make it 16 bit.

 <br />